786mrnoor/web-development-notes/js/object-oriented/constructor-and-classes.md

 ## **2️⃣ ES6 Classes**
 ES6 introduced the `class` keyword, which makes object-oriented programming **cleaner and more readable**.

+A class in JavaScript is a blueprint for creating objects.
+It encapsulates data and methods that operate on that data within a single unit.

+JavaScript classes are syntactic sugar over the prototype-based inheritance model, meaning they are built on top of prototypes.

 🔹 **Example: ES6 Class**
 ```js
 class Person {